Simran-B/simran-b.github.io/blog/_posts/2020-02-23-escaping-question-mark-in-powershell.md

 ## Too many alias lookup results

-When I tried `Get-Alias ?` it answered my question (`?` is equivalent to `Where-Object`), but to my surprised some other single character aliases were listed too:
+When I tried `Get-Alias ?` it answered my question (`?` is equivalent to `Where-Object`), but to my surprise some other single character aliases were listed too:

 ```